xu003822/charliexu.github.io/_pages/research.md

 ### Selected Works in Progress
 <!-- a comment -->
-- "Preference Estimation and Welfare Loss Associated with Centralized Assignments Based on Preferred Sets" with [Monica](https://sites.google.com/view/monicauwmadison) (*Administrative datasets accessed.
+- "Preference Estimation and Welfare Loss Associated with Centralized Assignments Based on Preferred Sets" with [Monica](https://sites.google.com/view/monicauwmadison) (*Administrative datasets obtained.
 Survey data collection in progress*)
 - "Racial Gaps in Wage Growth: Discrimination and Search Frictions"
 - "Identification in Models of Discrimination"